 server every 10 minutes.
 The server acknowledges to each PING with a

 If the server has not received a PING from a client in more than 10 minutes, it considers the client to be disconnected and may automatically end the session.

-The following table describes the request types that the App Services server can send to a sync client:
+The following table describes the request types that the Device Sync server can send to a sync client: